Port Arthur Police: Mother arrested for helping son avoid fatal hit-&-run investigation for 2 years - Port Arthur News

 Charles Lock was located and taken into custody at an apartment complex in Baytown without incident, police said.

-The suspect was transported directly to Jefferson County Correctional Facility immediately following his apprehension.
+The suspect was transported directly to Jefferson County Correctional Facility immediately following his arrest.

 Long search